j0kerpack/Roland-P6-sample-manager/README.md

   to the device, converting sample rates as configured.
 Any pre-existing file in a pad folder is automatically replaced (not duplicated).
 - "Copy ALL Banks": performs the same export for every bank A-H.
+- the P6 needs to be in storage mode before upload (hold record + switch power on).
+After uploading the samples press keyboard-key and wait until the display shows "done"

 ### 5.7 Syncing from the device